d2l-ai/d2l-en/chapter_computer-vision/bounding-box.md

 In object detection,
 we usually use a *bounding box* to describe the spatial location of an object.
-The bounding box is rectangular, which is determined by the $x$ and $y$ coordinates of the upper-left corner of the rectangle and the such coordinates of the lower right corner.
+The bounding box is rectangular, which is determined by the $x$ and $y$ coordinates of the upper-left corner of the rectangle and the such coordinates of the lower-right corner.
 Another commonly used bounding box representation is the $(x, y)$-axis coordinates of the bounding box center, and the width and height of the box.